-New IFRS pronouncements that have been issued but are not yet effective at the date of these financial statements are listed below.
-The Company plans to apply the new standards or interpretations in the annual period for which they are first required.
+New IFRS pronouncement that has been issued but is not yet effective at the date of these financial statements is listed below.
+The Company plans to apply new standards or interpretations in the annual period for which they are first required.